-The DB2 was undoubtedly the first true "David Brown" car to emerge from the company's Feltham production unit.
+Undoubtedly the first actual "David Brown" car, the Aston Martin DB2, was also the first to emerge from the company's Feltham production unit shared with Lagonda.

 The Aston Martin DB2 made its first public appearance as a road car in 1950.